rcemper/DD-directory/README.md

 a demo with Docker is not included in the source repo.

 It is not a clone of the original repo but uses the IPM
-package the same way you would do  in your own IIRIS instance.
+package the same way you would do  in your own IRIS instance.
 Where required and appropriate also some test data are added.
 WebTerminal and PasswordLess access is always added.